The Basics About Supplemental Security Income (SSI)

-Supplemental Security Income (SSI) provides case for basic needs such as food, clothing and shelter.
+Supplemental Security Income (SSI) provides for basic needs such as food, clothing and shelter.
 It is not funded from Social Security revenue, but rather from general federal revenue.

 Eligibility for SSI depends on income.
 In general, people who qualify for SSI are aged, blind or disabled.
 An SSI claim has some similarities to a Social Security Disability claim in terms of the need to prove eligibility.